softcoder/riprunner/README.md

 -  5. On the right, in the Actions pane, click 'Open Feature'.
 -  6. On the right, in the Actions pane, click 'Import Rules'.
 -  7. Select the file IIS_import.htaccess using the ... elipses and import, then click apply.
+- extract the contents of the appropriate third party archive into your rip runner root installation folder:
+   ie: vendor-php-5.6.zip or vendor-php-X.X.zip (check for other supported versions where filename exists in repo)
 - Open the url: http://www.yourwebserver.com/uploadlocation/install.php (substitute your root riprunner host://uploadpath/install.php)
 - If everything was done correctly you should see an install page offering to install one the firehall's you configured in config.php (we support more than 1 firehall if desired).
 Select the firehall and click install.